wamp-proto/wamp-proto/spec/basic.md

 > However, a *program* that implements the *Dealer* role might at the same time implement a built-in *Callee*.
 It is the *Dealer* and *Broker* that SHOULD be generic, not the program.
 >

-The idea is to be able to transparently switch *Broker* and *Dealer* implementations without affecting the application. *Brokers* and *Dealers* however might differ in these features:
+The idea is to be able to transparently switch *Broker* and *Dealer* implementations without affecting the application.
+Specific *Broker* and *Dealer* implementations however might differ regarding these features:

 * clustering
 * high-availability and scale-out